Miss Universe 2004

-Miss Universe 2004 was the 53rd Miss Universe pageant, held at the Centro de Convenciones CEMEXPO in Quito, Ecuador on June 1, 2004.
+Miss Universe 2004 was the 53rd Miss Universe pageant, held at the Centro de Convenciones CEMEXPO in Quito, Ecuador, on 1 June 2004.

-At the end of the event, Amelia Vega of the Dominican Republic crowned Jennifer Hawkins of Australia as Miss Universe 2005.
-It is Australia's first victory in 32 years, and the second victory in the pageant's history.
+At the conclusion of the event, Amelia Vega of the Dominican Republic crowned Jennifer Hawkins of Australia as Miss Universe 2004.
+It is Australia's first victory in thirty-two years, and the second victory in the pageant's history.

-Contestants from 80 contestants competed in this year's pageant.
+Contestants from eighty contestants competed in this year's pageant.
 The competition was hosted by Billy Bush and Daisy Fuentes.
 Cuban-American singer and songwriter Gloria Estefan performed in this year's pageant.

 Background

 Location and date

+In September 2002, the Miss Bahamas Universe Organization announced that the Bahamas is tentatively set to host the pageant.
+However, plans to host the pageant did not materialize, and the Bahamas hosted the pageant in 2009.

-Quito, Ecuador was announced as host city of the pageant on August 19, 2003.
+Quito, Ecuador was announced as host city of the pageant on 19 August 2003.
 The city paid $5 million for the right to host the event, although it anticipated recouping this through visitors and promotion of the country during the televised competition.

-In March, Ecuador's foreign trade minister was forced to reject rumours that the pageant was at risk of being moved to China, and he urged Ecuadoreans to back the pageant.
+In March, Ecuador's foreign trade minister was forced to reject rumours that the pageant was at risk of being moved to China, and he urged Ecuadorians to back the pageant.
 As an added incentive for tourists, American Airlines, official airline sponsor of the pageant, offered 5% off airfares to Quito for travel to the pageant, as well as 10% off for those who booked a month in advance.
 The attempted use of the pageant to promote Ecuador threatened to be derailed just prior to the telecast, when a corruption scandal led to growing demands for the removal of President Lucio Gutierrez in the politically unstable country.

 Prior to the arrival of delegates in early May, officials in Quito attempted to renovate areas where they would be visiting, which involved temporarily removing beggars and homeless people from certain areas of the city.
-Similar action was taken in Bangkok, Thailand prior to Miss Universe 1992 and in Manila, Philippines prior to Miss Universe 1994.
 The event was protested by native Indian activists and environmentalists who accused the government of concealing the nations poverty whilst the pageant was being hosted.

 The delegates, judges, media and tourists were heavily protected by a security detail involving over 5000 police officers.
-On May 16, just hours before delegates were expected to participate in a parade in Cuenca, a pamphlet bomb was deactivated by police.
+On 16 May, just hours before delegates were expected to participate in a parade in Cuenca, a pamphlet bomb was deactivated by police.
 Although it was protesting the economic policies of the Ecuadorian government, police suspected that the bomb, found just six blocks from the parade route, was timed specifically to coincide with the event.